vitaliikhrystevych13/Projects/README.md

 # Projects
 This repository is the storage of my analytical and machine learning projects.
-Here you can find projects on ukrainian, english and russian languages.
+Here you can find projects on Ukrainian, English and Russian languages.
-These project were done during my studies in Yandex.Practicum.
-As well here will be listed all other interesitng projects for your review.
+These projects were done during my studies in Yandex.Practicum.
+As well here will be listed all other interesting projects for your review.